agni-datta/csLaTeX/cslecture/README.md

 #### Theorem Environments

-All environments are numbered per section and registered with `cleveref`.
+All environments are declared directly with `ntheorem`, numbered per section, and registered with `cleveref`.

 **Theorem-like:** `theorem`, `lemma`, `corollary`, `proposition`, `conjecture`, `fact`, `claim`